aevrah/100-days-of-code/log.md

 ### Day 36: February 5, 2018
 **Today's Progress**: Finished the sixth challenge in ['JavaScript30 by Wes Bos'](https://javascript30.com/) of a type ahead input box by connecting to an API containing a list of cities.
 Used tools like API promises, regex, and the JavaScript map method.

+### Day 37: February 6, 2018
+**Today's Progress**: Finished the seventh challenge from the ['JavaScript30 by Wes Bos'](https://javascript30.com/) of completing array methods exercises using some, every, find, and findIndex

 <!--### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)-->